drgndenis/one_hundred_days_of_code/README.md

-# 100 Days of Flutter
+# 100 Days of Code

 In this repo, there are studies made with the videos of the series called "Flutter from the Basics to the Top" on the HardwareAndro channel.